jnorthrup/narchy/README.md

 ### Deep Variable Introduction
 See VarIntroduction.java and subclasses, and which rules apply them.

-### Images (extensional and intensional) Removed
-Deep variable introduction, in and among Product terms, implement equivalent or 'better' results than what both types of Images were designed to generate.
-Please create an Issue with any contradictory evidence.

 ### _Many other changes remain to be documented._